INTO-CPS-Association/example_digital-twin_incubator/software/README.md

 2. Optimization problems can be parameterized with a small number of evaluations (so they still run, but it's much quicker).
 3. Tests that involve large data should be adapted in a way that it can be run quickly (e.g., with a subset of the data).

+## Starting the InfluxDB and the RabbitMQ
+The python files startup/startup_docker_influxdb.py and startup/startup_docker_rabbitmq.py starts the influxdb and the rabbitmq.
+It awaits successfull or errornous activation of the respective component.
+They have not been wrapped in a generic component interface yet.

 # Handling Datasets

 1. Small datasets can be committed as csv files into the dataset folder.